MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-sms-notifications-in-cordova/index.md

     url: https://github.com/MobileFirst-Platform-Developer-Center/SMSNotificationsCordova/tree/release80
 ---
 ## Overview
 SMS notifications are a sub-set of Push Notification, as such make sure to first [go through the Push notifications in Cordova](../) tutorials.
+SMS notifications in Cordova applications are supported for iOS and Android.

 #### Jump to:
 * [Notifications API](#notifications-api)